USC-NSL/allanlab/README.md

 - `abbr` adds a badge to the publication.
 For example, `abbr = {NSDI}` will add an NSDI badge to the pub.
 - `code` is a link to a github repository containing code released associated with the paper.
 If this entry is present, then a "code" button appears under the paper's entry
 - `slides` is similar to `code`.
+- setting `bibtex_show` to 1 will add a `bib` button, which, when clicked, will reveal the bib entry.

 You can add other entries by configuring `_layouts/bib.html`.